Freek Vonk

-Freek Jacobus Vonk (born 24 February 1983) is a Dutch biologist who specializes in herpetology with a special interest in snake venom.
+Freek Jacobus Vonk (born 24 February 1983) is a Dutch professor of biology who specializes in herpetology with a special interest in snake venom.
 He travels the world in search of the most spectacular and bizarre creatures.
 He has been bitten by a number of venomous snakes, almost lost his arm due to a Caribbean reef shark bite and has housed several parasites in his own body.

 Biography

 Science

 Vonk was born in Dordrecht, Netherlands.
 When he was a 22-year-old student, he was cited in an article of the Dutch television programme Noorderlicht.
 In 2006 he was a co-author of an article in Nature.
 He wrote his first own article in Litteratura Serpentium in 2007 and he was nominated for the Academische Jaarprijs (Academic Year Prize).
-In 2008, he was granted a scholarship for top talent of €180,000 by the Nederlandse Organisatie voor Wetenschappelijk Onderzoek (The Dutch science foundation).
+In 2008, he was granted a scholarship for top talent of €180,000 by the Nederlandse Organisatie voor Wetenschappelijk Onderzoek (The Dutch Organisation of Science Investigation).

-Prof. Dr. Freek Vonk studied biology at Leiden University where he specialised in the evolutionary biology of reptiles, resulting in a PhD on Snake evolution and prospecting of snake venom.
+Vonk studied biology at Leiden University where he specialised in the evolutionary biology of reptiles, resulting in a PhD on Snake evolution and prospecting of snake venom.
 He was awarded the prestigious Eureka prize in science communication, for his contribution in increasing the knowledge and involvement of the general public in science.
 He advanced as a postdoctoral researcher at the Molecular Ecology and Evolution Group at Bangor University, sequencing and studying the genomes and transcriptomes of the king cobra.
 He continued this work at the Naturalis Biodiversity Center in Leiden, including the genomes of the Malayan pit viper.
 Over the years he has published articles in many scientific journals including Nature, Cell, and PNAS.

 In 2020 he was appointed endowed professor of Evolutionary Biochemistry at the Amsterdam Institute of Molecular and Life Sciences (AIMMS), Department of Chemistry & Pharmaceutical Sciences, Vrije Universiteit Amsterdam.
 Freek is an internationally recognized expert in evolutionary molecular biology, particularly in the field of snake venom.